awsdocs/aws-systems-manager-user-guide/doc_source/kernel-live-patching.md

 To apply kernel live patches, you can either run `yum` commands on your instances or use Run Command and the SSM document `AWS-RunPatchBaseline`\.

-For information about applying kernel live patches by running `yum` commands directly on the instance, see [Applying kernel live patches](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/al2-live-patching.html#al2-live-patching-apply) in the *Amazon EC2 User Guide for Linux Instances*\.
+For information about applying kernel live patches by running `yum` commands directly on the instance, see [Apply kernel live patches](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/al2-live-patching.html#al2-live-patching-apply) in the *Amazon EC2 User Guide for Linux Instances*\.

 **To apply kernel live patches using Run Command \(console\)**